jeffconqueror/cse134b-hw5/README.md

 Delete the Contact and form-no-js page because we have the form-with-js page.
-We make the form-with-js page have consistent style with all othe pages.
+I make the form-with-js page have consistent style with all othe pages.
-We merge the index.html and about.html's content into one because previously the index.html only had welcome content which is redundant.
+I merge the index.html and about.html's content into one because previously the index.html only had welcome content which is redundant.